-In the current budget (2025) the ECCC, is also reactivating credits coming from previous years and that can be carry forward in line with the provision in the ECCC Financial Regulation31.
+In the current budget (2025) the ECCC, is also reactivating credits coming from previous years and that can be carry forward in line with the provision in the ECCC Financial Regulation40.
 For 2025, the amount to be transferred is of EUR 42 622 717.73 of commitment appropriations.
 These credits will be partly used for covering the expenditure for DEP in line with the priorities raised by the ECCC Governing Board.

-The global revenue includes (within the indicated financial envelope) the amounts stemming from the Contribution Agreement on Horizon Europe - in tables 3a and 4a - for Revenue in terms of commitment and payment appropriations respectively.
+The global revenue includes (within the indicated financial envelope) the amounts stemming from the implementation of tasks under Horizon Europe through the signature of a Contribution Agreement for Revenue in terms of commitment and payment appropriations respectively.